Hong Kong: Top Beijing official slams foreign meddling | DW | 15.04.2021

 Last year, Beijing passed a 66-article national security law for Hong Kong that restricted the city's autonomy.

-The law includes broadly defined offences, such as "terrorism" and "collusion with foreign forces," which critics say Beijing uses to crack down on freedoms.
+The law includes broadly defined offenses, such as "terrorism" and "collusion with foreign forces," which critics say Beijing uses to crack down on freedoms.

 Under the law, such offences could be punished with up to life in prison and suspects in some cases would be tried in mainland China.